Doctor of Philosophy (Education). Supervisor: A/Prof James G. Ladwig

 Professor Eacott welcomes proposals from highly motivated and talented researchers who believe they have the potential to contribute and make a significant contribution to advancing his research through post-docs, research internships, visiting scholars, and collaborations.
 If you are interested in working as part of the program, please send an email to discuss possibilities to Professor Eacott.

-If you work in government or a school system and wish to partner with the team to undertake research, please contact Professor Eacott to discuss options.
-These can range from including your system as a site for the projects through to a targeted and tailored project.
+If you work in government or an organization and wish to partner with the team to undertake research, please contact Professor Eacott to discuss options.
+These can range from a specific case study within a larger project through to a targeted and tailored project.

-If you work in a school and want to undertake a sub-set of the projects in your school or across a group of schools, please contact Professor Eacott to discuss options.
+If you work in an education system and want to undertake a sub-set of the projects in your schools or across a group of schools, please contact Professor Eacott to discuss options.
 These can range from including your school(s) as site within the larger project or a targeted and tailored project.

 Based on his research expertise, Professor Eacott has been engaged by a number of government and industry organizations including: